Booker scores 16 as Suns cool off streaking Raptors, 99-95

 Anunoby cut it to one with a driving basket, but Booker restored the three-point cushion with a pair of free throws.

-Toronto’s Khem Birch and Paul each converted a pair of free throws and the Suns sent VanVleet to the line with four seconds left.
+Toronto’s Khem Birch and Paul each converted two free throws and the Suns sent VanVleet to the line with four seconds left.
 He made the first and missed the second, but Phoenix’s Jalen Smith grabbed the rebound and Ayton pushed the lead to four with a pair of free throws.

 VanVleet scored 10 points in the first as Toronto led 31-23 after one, but Crowder answered with 13 points in the second as the Suns cut the deficit to 48-46 at halftime.